 All in all, as we have seen so far, the key to having a non-compete that passes legal muster is that it be limited to the extent possible.
 Overly broad agreements are the ones that courts frown upon the most.
 If the geographic region is too broad, if the time of restriction is too long, if the list of possible new jobs or "competitors" is vast, the agreement is probably unenforceable.

-Here is an example: In Allied Fire Protection v.
-Huy Thai, Allied hired Thai as a top manager.
+Here is an example: Allied Fire Protection v.
+Huy Thai.
+Allied Fire Protection consults on, designs and installs fire prevention systems, like fire alarms and sprinklers, for buildings.
+They hired Thai as a top manager.
 Thai signed a non-compete stating that, for five years after his employment ended, Thai would not:

 1. Provide or engage in any way business of a similar nature to the business of the Plaintiff without written consent of the Plaintiff.